 Football is a unique sport because it has a start and stoppage after each play.
 Each play typically lasts only 6 seconds.
-Unlike other sports like basketball and soccer, football referees will play the whistle when a player is tackled, which then the referee will signal the down to change.
+Unlike other sports like basketball and soccer, football referees will blow the whistle when a player is tackled, which then the referee will signal the down to change.

 The best way to think of downs is to think of chances.
 First down means the team is on their first chance to get 10 yards.
 If the team gains yards, the referee will signal the down marker referee to move where the ball is spotted.

-For example, if the offense runs the football and gets no yards on first down, then it will be 2nd and 10 on the next down.
+For example, if the offense runs the football and gets no yards on the first down, then it will be 2nd and 10 on the next down.
 If the team again runs the football and gains no yards, it will be 3rd and 10.

 Football Chains